artificialsolutions/tie-api-example-google-actions/README.md

 ## Test your bot
 You should now be able to test your bot:
 1. Open your project on the [Actions on Google Developer Console](http://console.actions.google.com/).
-2. On the left, under 'TEST' choose 'Simulator'.
+2. Click on the 'Test' tab.
 3. To activate your bot, ask Google Assistant 'Talk to [your bot invocation name]'.
 After that, your inputs will be sent to your bot.

 ## Engine input parameters